* You’ll learn why a rising Fed Funds rate doesn’t necessarily mean rising mortgage rates.

 * You can always refinance.
 You can never change the purchase price of your home.

 * Mortgage rates and the 10-year yield have spiked higher post Donald Trump victory due to the perception that Donald will cut taxes, increase tariffs, boost government spending, that will put upward pressure on inflation.
+The 10-year yield is what determines mortgage rates.

 The instant response everybody should have when fed this line is: Don’t higher interest rates make homes less affordable at the margin?
 If homes are less affordable, doesn’t that hurt property demand?
 And if demand for property declines, doesn’t that mean prices might go down instead?